Obtaining a Moped or Scooter Driver's Licence (Class 6D)

 To keep your Class 6D driver's licence

-If you have fewer than 5 years of driving experience
+If you have less than five years of driving experience

 You must: